shanling2004/shanling2004.github.io/_posts/2015-11-21-elasticsearch-practice.md

 | ------------- |:-------------:| -----:|-----:|
 | 100 | 681,035 | 3 (due to index type: analyzed)| 204,310,500      |

-> **worst case analysis: assuming each index documents's filed value is fully different and each field value contains 3 special characters (",-,+, WHITE_SPACE) at average.**
+> Worst case analysis: assuming each index documents's filed value is fully different and each field value contains 3 special characters (",-,+, WHITE_SPACE) at average.

 Assume we enable dynamic mapping as below